To Develop Software without Hardware?

 The development engineers form a better understanding of the machine to be controlled, respectively its physics.
 In implementation and debugging PC development systems can be used which still offer more possibilities than most embedded tools.

-A well programmed simulator allows to extract logs, call chains and offers other functions like alterable execution speed to complete stop at any point.
+A well programed simulator allows to extract logs, call chains and offers other functions like alterable execution speed to complete stop at any point.
 Together with complete reproducibility, which is seldom in the real world, embedded systems can be developed very efficiently.

-Error conditions which are diffcult or impossible (e.g. due to possible hazards) to create on a real machine, can be generated easily during tests.
+Error conditions which are difficult or impossible (e.g. due to possible hazards) to create on a real machine, can be generated easily during tests.
 In addition automated tests can be conducted without modifications (e.g. test access ports, user interface exercising robots) of the target system, because it is simulated.

 The supposed big disadvantage of course is the increased effort.
 According to our experience it is paid back over the duration of the project when more than three software test cycles are needed.